canbooo/experiment-design/docs/source/index.rst

 - `Latin hypercube sampling <orthogonal_sampling.html#latin-hypercube-sampling>`_
 - `Orthogonal sampling <orthogonal_sampling.html#orthogonal-sampling>`_

-Experiment variables can be discrete and continuous as well as correlated. experiment-design can handle all of these cases and seeks to provide a space-filling design of experiments with small correlation error.
+Experiment variables can be discrete and continuous as well as correlated. `experiment-design` can handle all of these cases and seeks to provide a space-filling design of experiments with a small correlation error.